 Yorktown Heights home prices are not only among the most expensive in New York, but Yorktown Heights real estate also consistently ranks among the most expensive in America.

 Of important note, Yorktown Heights is also a town of artists.
 Yorktown Heights has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Yorktown Heights’s character.

 Also of interest is that Yorktown Heights has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Yorktown Heights in 2018 was $56,654, which is wealthy relative to New York and the nation.
-This equates to an annual income of $226,616 for a family of four.
-However, Yorktown Heights contains both very wealthy and poor people as well.
+The per capita income in Yorktown Heights in 2018 was $52,406, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $209,624 for a family of four.

 The most common language spoken in Yorktown Heights is English.
-Other important languages spoken here include Italian and Polish.
+Other important languages spoken here include Spanish and Italian.